-Overall, intelligent automation can help organisations improve their operations, reduce costs, and enhance the customer experience.
+Overall, intelligent automation can help organizations improve their operations, reduce costs, and enhance the customer experience.

 Benefits of Intelligent Automation

-The number of benefits to organisations.including increased efficiency, accuracy, and speed.
+The number of benefits to organizations. include increased efficiency, accuracy, and speed.
 Some specific advantages of intelligent automation include the following:

 RPA and Intelligent Automation: What are the differences?